Transitional Shelter Programs

 READ MORE

-Our 58-bed TESP supports chronically homeless individuals with complex needs, and those who cannot access other shelter services.
+Our 58-bed TESP supports chronically homeless men and gender-diverse adults with complex needs, and those who cannot access other shelter services.

 READ MORE